citp/privacy-policy-historical/p/pr/prw/prweb.com.md

-> *The following text is extracted and transformed from the prweb.com privacy policy that was archived on 2005-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051228044857id_/http%3A//prweb.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the prweb.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615205106id_/http%3A//prweb.com/privacy.php) for the most accurate reproduction.*

-# Privacy Policy for the PR Web Newswire
+# Privacy Policy for the PRWeb Newswire

 This is a web site of PRWEB, LLC.

 Our postal address is
 PRWEB, LLC